 Whilst in the church don’t try looking for a church cat, Page (1895, p.226) tells the story of how many years ago a man entered the church with a pack of playing cards in his pocket.
 Immediately the Devil appeared and threatened to take him down to hell unless the unfortunate wretch could make a suitable offering befitting the Prince of Darkness.
 The man desperately looked around the church but saw nothing, he then went outside and saw the church cat which was quickly dispatched and tentatively handed over.
 Much to his relief the Devil accepted the sacrifice and vanished in a cloud of blue smoke and sulphur.

-From the church the next destination on the rocky road is a huge, vegetation covered stone which stands on the corner of the road that enters the old village known as the Bishop’s Stone, (the Dartmoor Archive clearly shows what a difference 10 years of growth can make – see HERE).
+From the church the next destination on the rocky road is a huge, vegetation covered stone which stands on the corner of the road that enters the old village known as the Bishop’s Stone, , the history of which can be found at this link – Bishop’s Stone (the Dartmoor Archive clearly shows what a difference 10 years of growth can make – see photo HERE.)

 “There is a May-day festival here for which I am responsible.
 There used to be dancing around the May-pole at the flower-show and other festivals, but none upon May-day itself and I put an end to that anomaly“, (p.58).